 Who among us doesn’t find inspiration from the athletes that overcome obstacles to reach for something greater.
 I find inspiration in my brothers, one lost more than 60 pounds to become a professional triathlete, the other early in his Triathlon career had his foot run over by a car as was told he might not be able to run again.
 Eventually he became runner-up in The World Triathlon Championships at both the Ironman and 70.3 distances.
-More recently, we watch Lindsey Vonn battling for an Olympic spot after tearing her ACL, twice.
-We empathize and connect with these stories and the people behind them, they become more human, they become like us.
+We empathize and connect with stories overcoming and the people behind them, they become more human, they become like us.

 Injury is defined as harm or damage that is done or sustained.
 I choose to view my depression as I would an injury, an injury of the mind.
 I encourage others to perhaps start thinking of depression the same way.
 If we do, then over time we can squash the stigma and more people may seek to get the monkey off their back.
 I would hope that someday sharing our stories of mental unhealth will be as easy to share with friends and family as other common illnesses or physical injuries.

 Depressive illnesses are disorders of the brain.
 Longstanding theories about depression suggest that important neurotransmitters—chemicals that brain cells use to communicate—are out of balance in depression. ~ National Institute of Mental Health.

 Depression is caused by a combination of genetic, biological, environmental, and psychological factors.
 I can’t say I know exactly what causes my issues, but through my own self exploration, and tons of research, I believe it to be a combination of psychological factors and genetics.
 While those may be root causes, my triggers are stress (relational, financial, health), insomnia, nutrition, and over training.